 Detective Chief Inspector Gene Hunt in Life on Mars (2006) was initially portrayed as being nothing but the "overweight, over-the-hill, nicotine-stained, borderline alcoholic homophobe" that Sam Tyler described him as.
 Although the writers had always intended to deepen Hunt's character as the show went on, they were disturbed at the way that Hunt's extreme political incorrectness ("D'you know, I once hit a bloke for speaking French?") actually made him very popular with fans.

-Inverted in the case of Dallas: Nicolae Ceausescu imported it into Romania in the 1980s, intending the people to see JR as an example of the evil, greedy capitalist American.
+Dallas: Nicolae Ceausescu imported it into Romania in the 1980s, intending the people to see JR as an example of the evil, greedy capitalist American.
 When the people saw how JR had come from nothing and how even the supposedly poor characters would be considered rich by the standards of communist Romania, the reaction was more "Wow, America and capitalism are awesome!"

 Many fans of Cheers wrote letters to the show, saying that they wished their own relationships were like Sam and Diane's.
 One of the show's creators commented that this was insane, because Sam and Diane had "a totally dysfunctional relationship."